altrome/UD120/final_project/README.md

 The objective is to find best features using GridSearchCV, by testing manually combinations of Classifiers (GaussianNB, DecisionTreeClassifier, SVM, LinearSVC, RandomForestClassifier & AdaBoostClassifier), and Selectors (SelectPercentile, SelectKBest).

-The Evaluation Metrics used to compare the performace among all the classifiers were:
+The Evaluation Metrics used to compare the performance among all the classifiers were:

   - Accuracy: the number of correct classification (poi or not poi in our case) divided by the number of data points.
   - Precision: the ability of the classifier not to label as positive a sample that is negative.